Phytotherapy, drug regulation

 DefinitionThis section has been translated automatically.

 The monographs of the German Commission E have worldwide significance.
-According to §25 AMG 76, Commission E consists of 24 experts who must demonstrate special knowledge - scientific and/or practical - about the phytotherapeutic therapy direction and substance group.
+In accordance with §25 AMG 76, Commission E consists of 24 experts who must demonstrate special knowledge - scientific and/or practical - of the phytotherapeutic therapeutic direction and substance group.

-The result of the factual discussions, in which the professional societies or individual scientists could also intervene, was laid down in positive and negative monographs published in the Federal Gazette.
-Internationally active expert groups dealing with phytotherapeutic therapy directions and substance groups are:
+The results of the factual discussions, in which the professional societies or individual scientists were also able to participate, were set out in positive and negative monographs published in the Federal Gazette.
+Internationally active expert groups that deal with phytotherapeutic therapy directions and substance groups are:

-The monographs provide detailed information on the drugs used and their ingredients, and present the results from available pharmacological, pharmacokinetic, toxicological, and clinical studies.
+The monographs contain detailed information on the drugs used and their ingredients and present the results of the available pharmacological, pharmacokinetic, toxicological and clinical studies.

 LiteratureThis section has been translated automatically.